R0gerP0dacter/BatteryCalibrator/README.md

 ========
 Currently there are a couple of ways to install the application:

-1. Download the latest binary of the application from http://jonrichards.net/xda/battery_calibrator/.
+1. Download the latest binary of the application from <a href="http://jonrichards.net/xda/battery_calibrator/">http://jonrichards.net/xda/battery_calibrator/</a>.
 2. Fork the project and build the source code on your own.

 Soon we will put the application up on the Android Market.